 How?
 Pay 'em off and buy 'em out.
 Instead of spending taxpayer dollars to fund the purchase of corporate jets or luxurious retreats (never to be repaid) let's put the dollars to work serving the needs of our economy and ensuring that taxpayers continue to believe in the great American dream of homeownership.
 To initiate this program, funds could come from the Federal Home Loan Bank System or the Federal Reserve Banks, Treasury Department programs, or from state programs distributing federal funds.

-As an example of a public-private partnership, SPOCH's HomeKeeper Turnkey Program would use TARP II or other government funds to (1) Purchase at a deep discount from mortgage holders nonperforming mortgage notes on New Jersey residences and pools of nonperforming mortgage notes; (2) Stop foreclosure and restore affordable homeownership for thousands of qualified, at risk homeowners whose unsuitable mortgage loan terms have resulted in foreclosure; (3) Recycle newly unaffordable subprime mortgages into performing, profitable mortgage loans which will be sold to the secondary mortgage market; and (4) Create jobs for displaced real estate professionals to administer the statewide program and by hiring new businesses to implement recommended green initiatives to modernize modest income homes (thereby reducing homeowners' long term costs for energy consumption).
+As an example of a public-private partnership, SPOCH's HomeKeeper Turnkey Program would use TARP II or other government funds to (1) Purchase at a deep discount from mortgage holders nonperforming mortgage notes and pools of nonperforming mortgage notes; (2) Stop foreclosure and restore affordable homeownership for thousands of qualified, at risk homeowners whose unsuitable mortgage loan terms have resulted in foreclosure; (3) Recycle newly unaffordable subprime mortgages into performing, profitable mortgage loans which will be sold to the secondary mortgage market; and (4) Create jobs for displaced real estate professionals to administer the statewide program and by hiring new businesses to implement recommended green initiatives to modernize modest income homes (thereby reducing homeowners' long term costs for energy consumption).

 As a mortgage holder with unilateral modification authority, SPOCH would appoint an HomeKeeper Counselor to meet with qualified homeowners to review options to foreclosure designed to preserve continued, affordable homeownership.
 The homeowner would provide authenticated updates to current employment and finances.
 An FHA 203K property appraisal and inspection report would follow to confirm the home's current fair market value - as the basis for a structured loan modification that makes sense for all stakeholders.